ObolNetwork/charon-distributed-validator-node/README.md

     Keystore file /opt/charon/validator_keys/keystore-0.json.lock already in use.

  - Delete the file(s) ending with `.lock` in the folder `.charon/validator_keys`.
 Caused by an unsafe shut down of Teku (usually by double pressing Ctrl+C to shutdown containers faster).

+Grafana Dashboard isn't loading any data

+- Sometimes the grafana dashboard doesn't load any data first time around.
+- Click the Wheel Icon > Datasources
+- Click prometheus
+- Change the "Access" field from `Server (default)` to `Browser`.
+Press "Save & Test".
+It should fail.
+- Change the "Access" field back to `Server (default)` and press "Save & Test".
+You should be presented with a green success icon saying "Data source is working" and you can return to the dashboard page.